What we do

 Wellington 6140

-We take the provision of high quality patient care extremely seriously.
-We strive to do our very best for patients and their families every time we go to them.
+We take providing high-quality patient care extremely seriously.
+We strive to do our very best for patients and their families every time we attend an incident.

 We have a process for identifying, investigating, and learning from events where patient care has not been to the standard we would expect.
 This involves a team of our clinical, operational and 111 communications centre experts coming together regularly to review information received via patient feedback, complaints, or from our own quality assurance process.